highchair/artinruins-com/_property/ashburton-fire-station.md

 ### History

 Listed on the Northeast Firenews website as a retired station built in 1940.[^1] This building shows up on a G.M.
 Hopkins cadastral map from 1937[^2] labelled as “D.F.
-McCarthy, Est.” In aerial photos, this building is present starting in the 1939 photo.[^3]
+McCarthy, Est.” In aerial photos, this building is present starting in the earliest 1939 photo.[^3]

 [^1]: Captured November 2, 2021 from http://www.firenews.org/ri/p/providence/providenceri.html

 [^2]: Captured November 4, 2021 from Plate 30 at http://www.historicmapworks.com/Map/US/895487/Plate+030/Providence+1937/Rhode+Island/

 [^3]: Seen in results from the Providence Historic Aerial Viewer.
 Captured November 4, 2021 from https://pvdgis.maps.arcgis.com/apps/webappviewer/index.html?id=b1b3a4a4c66847a8b767cde26264246e

+An anecdote from Fire History enthusiast Harry Cohoon (below) rejects that this was a fire station and thinks that the building is likely older than 1930s as we previously noted.
+He is probably correct.
+[An 1920-1921 Sanborn Map](http://hdl.loc.gov/loc.gmd/g3774pm.g3774pm_g08099192102){target="_blank"} shows a brick building of a similar footprint at this location of 63-65 Ashburton.
+And again, [as early as an 1899 Sanborn Map](http://hdl.loc.gov/loc.gmd/g3774pm.g3774pm_g08099190002){target="_blank"}, this building seems to be in place but smaller and labelled as “Livery.”
+We have since changed the likely build date to 1900, but the building could be even older than that.

 #### Architecture